DLaMott/Npc/README.md

-# Npc
+# Npc loader for Minecraft Spigot Servers
-Npc creation

-Hello!
+## Hello!

 This plugin allows a user to create an NPC that clones the user's skin.
 The NPC's location is then saved in a data.yml file to be reused after a server is shut down.
 The NPC will also display a message when the player clicks on the NPC.
 The messages are changeable within the given data.yml.
 Each spawned NPC can have their own custom message.